-Trompe l'oeil course
+Trompe l'oeil workshop

 The trompe-l'oeil (in French it literally means "deceives the eye") is a type of painting that, through various means, causes the viewer to have the illusion of being in front of real, three-dimensional objects, which are in reality painted on a two-dimensional surface.